 - Editing WordPress posts

-You can set your posts as Sticky and make these appear above all other posts.
-Sticky posts will stay fixed to the top of your blog post page until you uncheck the ‘Sticky’ option on your Post Edit screen.
+You can mark your posts as Sticky if you want to make them appear above all other posts.
+Sticky posts will appear above all other posts until you deselect the ‘Sticky’ option on the Edit screen for that particular post.

-(WP Posts Menu – All Posts)
+(Posts – All Posts)

 Sticky Posts Using Quick Edit Method

-Find the post you would like to edit, hover your mouse over the title to view the options menu and click on Quick Edit …
+Locate the post you would like to edit, then hover over the title to display the options menu and click on the ‘Quick Edit’ link …

-Tick the ’Make this post sticky’ check box …
+Tick Make this post sticky …

 Update your settings …